concord-consortium/smartgraphs-authoring/README.md

 4. You might want check the existing files in the public folder and decide if they should be replaced or kept.
 Currently after doing this you can run SmartGraphs going going to:
 /static/smartgraphs/en/82b404e9816653aae3437852c272301c88eb986a/index.html
+5. you'll need to update the activities_controller and json_activities_controller to point to the new location of the index.html

 ## configuring & installing on a VM ##